MPRlab/mono/CSP_Composer_V2/README.txt

 	play a given set of notes next.
 		Ex: If A B C has just been played, play D

 	9) "Valid for" Constraint: Sets the lifetime of a certain section of the constraint file.

 	10) Completion Constraint: A song is deemed complete once it has reached a certain number of notes.

 	11) Rhythm: Silence Probability: Sets the probability of a given time stamp containing a silence.

 	12) Rhythm: Note Duration Probability: Sets the probability distribution for note durations.
-		Should be an integer that selects from a given set of probability distributions.
-Ex: 1 is a uniform distribution.
+		Should be a set of integers that selects from a given set of probability distributions.
+Ex: 1 10 100 is a uniform distribution from 10 to 100.

-	13) Rhythm: Minimum Note Duration: If a note of duration less than the set minimum is generated.
-Retries generation.

-	14) Number of Registers Constraint: Number of registers in the instrument where the song will be played.
+	13) Number of Registers Constraint: Number of registers in the instrument where the song will be played.

 The File format should follow exacly: